 - Most Wanted is Rae Carson's debut Star Wars novel and a fast-paced glimpse into the lives of Qi'ra and Han before Solo: A Star Wars Story.

-- The Canon Thrawn Trilogy was Thrawn's introduction into Star Wars Canon and his first development in the Expanded Universe alongside Star Wars: Rebels.
-The trilogy follows Thrawn as he rises through the ranks of the Empire, teams up with Darth Vader, and faces a new galactic threat.
+- The Canon Thrawn Trilogy was Thrawn's introduction to Star Wars Canon with the first title's release coincided with his appearance in Star Wars: Rebels.
+The trilogy follows Thrawn's rise through the ranks of the Empire as he works to address a new galactic threat.

-- Rebel Rising features a young Jyn Erso as she tags along with Saw Garerra and his special brand of rebel fighters.
-It fills in many of the gaps between the prologue of Rogue One and the remainder of the film once Jyn has grown up.
+- Rebel Rising features a young Jyn Erso as she tags along with Saw Garerra and his unique brand of rebel fighters.
+It fills in many gaps between the prologue of Rogue One and the remainder of the film.

 - The Alphabet Squadron Trilogy, similar to Legends' X-wing series, follows a group of pilots as they work to snuff out what remains of the Empire after the Emperor's demise.
 Each character faces moral dilemmas, trauma, and sacrifice to save the causes they're fighting for.

 - Bloodline is a stand-alone novel by Claudia Gray that follows Leia through her struggle to align with the politics of the New Republic.
 The book explains her decision to form the Resistance and break away from the government.